 Many people want to collect street art, but there are issues with taking it directly from the street.
-How to buy & sell ‘real’ street art?
-Annabelle Gauberti, founding partner of the London and Paris art law firm Crefovi, and president of ialci explains the issues you need to be aware of.
+How to buy and sell ‟real” street art?
+Annabelle Gauberti, founding and managing partner of the London and Paris art law firm Crefovi, and president of ialci, explains the legal issues you need to be aware of.
 Read it in Private Art Investor.

 This type of works of street art, which were purposefully created and then placed on consignment by the street artists in selected galleries, each comes with a certificate of authenticity.